Leading multiple priorities

 Besides extracting Hydrogen and Helium 3, this lunar colony will offer laboratories to all countries requesting scientific research support for their experiments.

-Make the colony function and generate profit will be a corporate challenge that will gradually evolve during the session.
+Make the colony work and generate profit will be corporate challenges gradually evolving during the session.

 Training in leadership skills